asmahai1399/Splay-Tree-/README.md

 ## Function 3 - Delete()
 In Delete operation , first the node will be found and then splayed and then deleted , after deletion the trees will be splitted into two by Split() then Join() would be applied.

+After this , the parent node of the deleted node will be splayed to the root postion

+## Print()
+It will print tree in a horizontal view  with all its left & right branches in a synchronized way

 ## Advantages Of Splay Tree :
 1 .
 It has "Caching Effect" as frequently accessed elements are always easily accessible due to contionus Splaying , it is used to implement Caches , Memory allocators etc.